nextpyp/pyp/docs/workshop/dhvi_day1.rst

 Tomogram denoising
 ------------------

 For denoising tomograms, we will demonstrate the use of `IsoNet2 <https://github.com/IsoNet-cryoET/IsoNet2>`_.
-Unlike segmentation models that can generalize well to different type os data, denoising models typically require re-training to achieve the best performance.
+Unlike segmentation models that can generalize well to different types of data, denoising models typically require re-training to achieve the best performance.

 .. nextpyp:: Step 4: Denoising (training)
   :collapsible: open